hugcamrom/azteca-cooking-experience/README.md

 > 🍽️ Book authentic Mexican cooking classes & experience cultural storytelling through food.

-### Features
-- ✅ Online booking with HTML form
-- ✅ MySQL backend hosted on PythonAnywhere
-- ✅ Responsive & styled UI
-- ✅ Thank-you redirect page
-- ✅ Ready for Neo4j class relationship insights

-Welcome to the **Azteca Cooking Experience** – a digital cultural project celebrating authentic Mexican cuisine, created from over two decades of real-world culinary passion and teaching.
-This project is a continuation of the AZTECA brand, reborn online to share cooking classes, recipes, and stories that honour Mexican heritage.
+---

 ## 🌟 About the Project

+Welcome to the **Azteca Cooking Experience** – a cultural, culinary, and digital storytelling project.
-After 22 years running my restaurant and cooking school in Dublin, Ireland, I transitioned to an online space to continue sharing the joy of traditional Mexican cooking.
+After 22 years running **AZTECA** (restaurant + school) in Dublin, Ireland, this platform continues my mission:
+to teach, celebrate, and share **authentic Mexican cuisine** online.

 My logo is proudly inspired by the **Aztec calendar**, symbolising deep cultural roots and the timeless joy of food.

-Whether you want to cook along with me, learn about Mexican ingredients, or simply explore the flavours of Mexico, this space is for you.
+---

 ### How to Run